-As of December 31, 2023, we were party to a change of control agreement with each of Messrs.
+As of December 31, 2024, we were party to a change of control agreement with each of Messrs.
 Heo and Stockton, providing for severance protections in the event of an actual or constructive termination following a change of control (as defined in the agreements), as described below.
-The original term of these change of control agreements expires on April 30, 2024, but will automatically extend for successive one-year terms unless either party gives notice to the other of his or its intent not to extend no later than 60 days prior to the expiration date.
+The original terms of these change of control agreements expired on April 30, 2024, but were automatically extended for successive one-year terms.
+On March 3, 2025, the change of control agreements were amended and restated to: (i) revise the "good reason" definition, (ii) include a definition for "target bonus," and (iii) include equity award acceleration in the payments and benefits due in connection with a qualifying termination following a change of control to address an inconsistency with the officers' equity award agreements.

 Change of Control Agreements-Messrs.
 Heo and Stockton.
-As of December 31, 2023, the change of control agreements with Messrs.
+As of December 31, 2024, the change of control agreements with Messrs.
 Heo and Stockton entitled each executive to receive additional benefits in the event of the termination of his employment under certain circumstances following a change of control.
 The agreements provided that if, during the 24-month period following a change of control, the Company or its successor terminates the executive other than by reason of death, disability or cause, or the executive voluntarily terminates his employment for good reason, he would receive:

-- any accrued but unpaid salary and a pro-rata bonus (as defined below) for the year in which he was terminated; - a lump-sum cash payment equal to 2.5 times (for Mr. Heo) and 2.0 times (for Mr. Stockton) the sum of (a) the executive's base salary in effect at the time of termination and (b) the executive's target annual bonus for the year of termination; and - a lump-sum payment equal to 18 months of COBRA premiums.
+- Any accrued but unpaid salary and a pro-rata bonus (as defined below) for the year in which he was terminated; - A lump-sum cash payment equal to 2.5 times (for Mr. Heo) and 2.0 times (for Mr. Stockton) the sum of (a) the executive's base salary in effect at the time of termination, and (b) the executive's target annual bonus for the year of termination; and - A lump-sum payment equal to 18 months of COBRA premiums.